The role of magnetic fields in shaping $\gamma$-ray emission from the Fermi bubbles: Galactic outflow model

 For each component, we adopt the same definitions as in \citet[Section 2.1]{Tourmente_2023}.
 The gravitational potential has been normalised by using the fitting profile provided for the Milky Way by \citet{Watkins_2019}, based on Gaia observations \citep{Gaia}.
 Fig. 1 from \citet{Tourmente_2023} shows $\Phi$ as a function of Galactic radius and a comparison with the fitting range deduced from the Gaia observations.

 The initial number density distribution representing the hot Galactic halo gas is expressed as a hydrostatic density distribution given by

-where $n_{\rm gas}=\rho/m_{p}$, and $n_{10} = 3\times 10^{-3}$~cm$^{-3}$ is the number density at a distance, $r_{10}=10$~kpc from the Galactic centre.
+where $n_{\rm gas}=\rho/m_{p}$, and $n_{10} = 3\times 10^{-3}$~cm$^{-3}$ is the number density at a distance, $r_{10}=10$~kpc from the Galactic centre. $\Phi_{10}$ represents the value of the gravitational potential at $r=10$~kpc.
 This value has been chosen to match with observations of the O~\textsc{ VII} spectrum and ram pressure stripping \citep{Martynenko_2022}, as shown in Fig.~\ref{fig:Density}.
-The thermal velocity, $c_s$, is chosen to be $250$~km~s$^{-1}$, corresponding to an energy of $ kT \sim400$~eV.
+As the Galactic halo is approximated with an isothermal temperature distribution, the thermal velocity, $c_s$, is constant and is chosen to be $250$~km~s$^{-1}$, corresponding to an energy of $ kT \sim400$~eV.
+The limitations of this model assumption are further discussed in Section~\ref{Discussion}.
+A density distribution for the Galactic disc has not been included in our initial condition setup, but its gravitational influence is present through $\Phi_{\rm d}$.
+The scale height for the Galactic disc is 300~pc \citep[][Table 1]{Tourmente_2023}.
+This is also the position of our inner radial boundary of the simulations, which means that the effect of neglecting the Galactic disc density should be negligible.
+The effect of neglecting the disc gas density in our initial condition setup is discussed in Section~\ref{CR_injection}.

 Fig. \ref{fig:Density} shows both the initial density distribution of the gas (corresponding to hydrostatic equilibrium) for the numerical simulation and the late time steady-state distribution.
 As thermal pressure in the subsonic outflow dominates over ram pressure, there is very little evolution of the density distribution with time.
 The steady-state density distribution (solid blue line) is similar to the initial density distribution.
 As the hot Galactic halo is considered to be isothermal, the thermal pressure can be expressed as $P = \rho c_s^{2}$.